 All space missions require a spacecraft that meets budget constraints and mission requirements.
 SDL’s experience with modular architecture, high-reliability miniaturized satellite approaches, and knowledge of the space environment enables us to satisfy a wide range of customer needs.

-- Expertise in small satellites in the 1 to 150 kg range
+- Expertise in small satellites ranging from 3U CubeSats to ESPA-class satellites

 - Modular open system architecture to reduce cost and improve performance

-- Radiation performance to support high altitude and interplanetary missions
+- Radiation performance to support all Earth orbits and interplanetary missions

 - Multiple approaches for high-reliability miniaturized satellites